biicode/docs/getting-started/helloworld-node.rst

    $ bii find

 This is a successful ouput that indicates biicode has been able to resolve your dependencies.
-All needed files have been automatically downloaded and copied to your hive.
+All needed files have been automatically downloaded and copied to your hive (you will find the ``username/node_server`` block along with the retrieved source file ``server.js`` inside your hive's ``deps`` subfolder).

-Now you can try to compile and run again your new code.
+Now you can try to run again your new code.
 In this case the process will succeed:

 .. code-block:: bash